The Second Bridegroom

 The Second Bridegroom (1991) is a novel by Australian writer Rodney Hall.
-It was originally published McPhee Gribble in Australia in 1991.
+It was originally published by McPhee Gribble in Australia in 1991.

 This novel is the first book in The Yandilli Trilogy (also referred to as A Dream More Luminous Than Love), though the second to be published, followed by the novels Captivity Captive in 1988, and The Grisly Wife in 1993.

 Synopsis

 In the early 19-century an English printer forges a copy of a book by William Caxton.
 He is arrested, tried and sentenced to transportation to New South Wales.
 Along the way he murders a fellow prisoner who has been tormenting him and when he arrives in Australia he is sent to work on the land grant of Mr Atholl.
 Once unshackled he escapes into the bush where he is taken in my a mob of Indigenous Australians.

 The novel is based on "a Celtic myth of the Goddess who takes a summer bride groom with a horse's mane, a winter bridegroom with goat thighs.
 Every sixth month, the second bridegroom ritually kills the first."